harshitaaprabu/ICD/README.md

-# These are some basic python programs i learnt in college
+# These are some basic python programs I learnt in college